jven/pythonbee/nextsteps.md

 * Allow for rejoining
 * Associate with each keystroke who made it and how long it took
 * Timer (on the server)!
+* Add TS linter
+* Prevent old clients from connecting to new server